Ultra-Diffuse Galaxies $-$ A Distinct Population? Dwarf Galaxies in the Coma Cluster and A262 from Deep $u'-g'-r'$ Wendelstein Imaging Data: Data Processing Pipeline

-The last preparatory step is to clip all low S/N regions, as false detections would occur in these regions due to the constant detection threshold.
+The last preparatory step is to clip all low-S/N regions, as false detections would occur in these regions due to the constant detection threshold.
 We noticed that false detections due to noise peaks occur more frequently in regions with an exposure time of less than about 40 minutes in the $g'$ band.
 Hence, we mask those regions.
 Due to our dithering strategy and the gaps between the CCDs, multiple thin stripes are below this threshold.
-However, these thin low S/N stripes do not cause a significant amount of false detections, whereas the same stripes can produce false detections due to edge effects if masked.
-Therefore, these thin regions are demasked again manually.
+However, these thin low-S/N stripes do not cause a significant amount of false detections, whereas the same stripes can produce false detections due to edge effects if masked.
+Therefore, these thin regions are de-masked again manually.